-- To participate in the South Dakota State 4-H Horse Quiz Bowl Contest, the participant must be a current 4-H member.
-Reminder: Only Senior contestants will be eligible for National Competition. - Contestants that have participated in the National Quiz Bowl contest are not eligible to compete in the South Dakota State 4-H Quiz Bowl Contest. - Each county may enter as many teams as they wish.
-Each team must consist of no less than four and no more than five members.
+- To participate in the South Dakota State 4-H Horse Quiz Bowl Contest, the participant should be a current 4-H member.
+Reminder: Only Senior contestants will be eligible for National Competition. - Contestants that have participated in the National Quiz Bowl contest are not eligible to compete in the South Dakota State 4-H Quiz Bowl Contest. - A team must consist of no less than four and no more than five members.
 Senior teams must be made up of only Seniors.
-Juniors are not allowed on Senior teams. - If a county team cannot be fulfilled, a county may join with any other adjoining county that cannot fulfill a team to make a joint county team.
+Junior members are not eligible to attend the National Contest.
+If junior members are on the state championship team, they will be replaced with national eligible members at the discretion of the State 4-H Office and State 4-H Horse Committee.
+Preference will go to next high point individual senior.